-Judges must consult show officials on any matter of uncertainty or for clarification regarding any wording in the schedule.
+Judges must consult the Show Convenor on any matter of uncertainty or for clarification regarding any wording in the schedule.
 Where a class calls for a set number of cultivars, such as 3, 6, 9 or 12 cultivars, then all must be different.
-If however a class calls for a number of stems or blooms, this means it is quite permissible for the exhibit to contain only one cultivar, more than one, or any other combination within the requirements of the class.
+If, however a class calls for several stems or blooms, this means it is quite permissible for the exhibit to contain only one cultivar, more than one, or any other combination within the requirements of the class.